 - Homework club, tutorial assistance and age appropriate recreational programs for children and youth

-Referrals to the Transitional Housing Program’s family units come directly from shelters and agencies serving refugees.
+Referrals to the Transitional Housing Program come directly from shelters, agencies serving refugees, and other professional insitutions.

 Due to the limited number of units available we do not keep a waiting list.
 Applications are only accepted when a unit becomes available.
 For information, vacancies and applications you may call the Transitional Housing Coordinator at (416) 864-9900 ext.
 242